“The true character of society is revealed in how it treats its children.” Nelson Mandela

 Meet Kemi

-Kemi is passionate about working creatively and collaboratively with the network around the child in ensuring we create spaces where children can be children.
+Kemi is known for her creative, collaborative, and child-centred approach, working systemically with families, schools, and professional networks to create environments where children’s emotional wellbeing, identity, and psychological safety are prioritised.
 Kemi’s guiding purpose in all her work is based on the view that with all the difficulties and challenges that may come with childhood and adolescence, subjecting children to racialised experiences and racial trauma should not be one of them.